stromberglinus/nvim/README.md

 - [ripgrep](https://github.com/BurntSushi/ripgrep#installation)
 - Clipboard tool (xclip/xsel/win32yank or other depending on platform)
 - A [Nerd Font](https://www.nerdfonts.com/): optional, provides various icons
+- For windows you will need to install less and bat to get preview from fzf

 #### Windows Installation